Schumannyeah/PyCrawler/6_Scrapy/ReadMe.txt

 scrapy crawl quotes -o quotes.jsonl
 The JSON Lines format is useful because it’s stream-like, you can easily append new records to it.

-scrapy crawl quotes -O quotes-humor.json -a tag=humor You can provide command line arguments to your spiders by using the -a option when running them:
+scrapy crawl quotes -o quotes-humor.json -a tag=humor You can provide command line arguments to your spiders by using the -a option when running them:
 These arguments are passed to the Spider’s __init__ method and become spider attributes by default.

+Example:
+As defined in "scrape_cssc_info.py", if we first run "scrapy crawl cssc-info-xpath -o cssc-company.json", then run "load_json_into_db.py" to insert the company and website into sql database.